-San Antonio Slip & Fall Accident Lawyer
+San Antonio Slip & Fall Accident Lawyers

 While a “slip and fall” probably sounds like an almost comical event, there is nothing funny about these dangerous accidents—they can often turn into complicated legal claims.
 Texas property owners owe their visitors a duty of care to ensure that no one is unnecessarily injured on their premises.
 However, hazards do occur in businesses and on private property, and slips and falls injure many people on a regular basis.